oZelloX/QA-portfolio-/projects/facebook/manual/registration/accessibility/test_cases/validate_sign_up_with_keyboard_only_navigation.md

 ---

 **Notes:**
-- Check that no element requires a mouse to interact
+- All interactive elements must be fully operable without a mouse or trackpad
+- Inability to complete registration using only the keyboard is a violation of WCAG 2.1 (Success Criterion 2.1.1 – Keyboard)
 - Include dropdown and gender selection in the check